 Renters insurance is a type of insurance that is available to you as a tenant for the protection of your personal property inside your rented unit from damage, burglary, and other unforeseen mishaps that your insurance policy covers, like a third-party injury in your home.

 Renters insurance is structured to ensure that tenants are covered in the event of perils.
 Renter’s insurance is specifically tailored to protect persons who do not own their own homes and are thus not covered by other types of insurance, such as homeowners insurance or landlord insurance.
 Renters insurance provides coverage for renters from any damage to property, temporary loss of use of rented property, and liability protection.
 For example, if you have renter’s insurance, you will be protected if there is a burst pipe in your home that goes on to damage your furniture or your expensive rug.

 Renters insurance is particularly for tenants to protect personal property from unforeseen perils and provide for additional living expenses and third-party liability charges that may arise from third-party claims on the property.
 Renters insurance protects tenants from fire, burst pipes, theft, and other similar occurrences.
 Persons with loss of use coverage under renters insurance may get help paying for temporary accommodation, feeding, and hotel bills if a covered risk occurs, causing them to find new accommodation temporarily.
-Renters insurance also protects your personal property while in transit and away from your normal residence.
+TX renters insurance also protects your personal property while in transit and away from your normal residence.

 With renters insurance, you can decide the extent of coverage you want.
 There are typically two types of renters insurance policies, which are: